jacct/barani-patriot-game/README.md

 To begin the game, run Runner.java.

-Developed by Jack Tunstall, Michael Hankin and Sam Barani.
+Developed by Jack Tunstall and Michael Hankin
+Many thanks to Sam Barani for his contributions to the original engine